User:Eighty5cacao/misc/WMG dump/headscratcher hooks

 - As far as the player can see, Madotsuki's apartment is as wide as the building itself at that height.
 Is it a penthouse suite?
 It seems awfully small and incomplete for that purpose.
 Why does she live in a penthouse anyway, if her caretakers presumably can't afford to treat her better?

-- How does Madotsuki scoot her desk chair beyond arm's reach of her desk if her legs are too short to reach the floor when she is seated on any chair in the game?
+- In the dream world, how does Madotsuki scoot her wheeled desk chair beyond arm's reach of her desk if her legs are too short to reach the floor when she sits on any chair (which includes the aforementioned traincar as well as o-Man's couch)?

-- As noted by established tropers here and here, the key items are called "Effects" because they're personal effects, not because they're all effective at making something happen.
+- As noted by established tropers here, the key items are called "Effects" because they're personal effects, not because they're all effective at making something happen.
 (TODO: Rephrase as a question.)

 |Thematically relevant songs (may contain spoilers)|